Annapurna Region Treks

 Like Pisan Peak Climbing, Chulu East (6,584 m) Peak Climbing is another expedition to explore the Annapurna region.
 It is technically challenging and requires some technical skills and experience.
 However, an experienced trekker can achieve it with proper training.
 Manaslu, Annapurna, and Dhaulagiri Himalaya ranges are some of the ranges you will see at the summit.

-Our 23-day itinerary includes the side trek to Tilicho Lake, a sacred lake at an altitude of 4,919 m.
-Taking this trek, you will explore both the thrill of climbing a peak and an opportunity to explore the Annapurna circuit.
+Our 23-day itinerary includes a side trek to Tilicho Lake, a sacred lake at an altitude of 4,919 m.
+On this trek, you will experience the thrill of climbing a peak and the opportunity to explore the Annapurna Circuit.

 Luxury Treks in the Annapurna Region